matheuscscp/event-context/README.md

 # event-context

-- Event context for JavaScript
-- Work in both NodeJS and browsers
+- Work only with NodeJS
 - No dependencies

 ## Features